martin457/playerfinder/README.md

 If you would like to build the Java application manually, you will need to find your own skin & map images and place all 313 of them into src/main/resources as follows: [img](https://i.imgur.com/TAF8HRe.png "Structure")

 Everything else is provided in this repository.
 Running `gradlew jar` in the Java project root will build the jar.

+# Usage
+* While in game with the Java application running, hold NUMPAD+ and type the ID of a player you would like to find.
+If they are connected and in the same interior as you, you should now begin to receive real-time location updates.
+* When they are out of range, you will only receive basic information (coordinates, name)
+* When they are close to you, you will also receive additional information such as their health/armor, current car/weapon and skin and more frequent location updates
+* To stop finding people, just press Numpad+ again.
+* To close the Java application, make it active by clicking on it and then hit ESC.